 Employees and students undergo annual health checkups.
-Throughout the year, students and staff receive medical services free of charge at the university’s health clinic fitted with state-of-the-art equipment.
+Throughout the year, students and staff receive medical services free of charge at the University’s health clinic fitted with state-of-the-art equipment.

-A set of events that are part of the Institute’s Phystech System of education allow MIPT to effectively spot talented students and enable their professional self-identification and growth as researchers and engineers with breakthrough potential.
+A set of events that are part of the University’s signature “Phystech System” of education allow MIPT to effectively spot talented students and enable their professional self-identification and growth as researchers and engineers with breakthrough potential.

-The number of young women admitted to MIPT and building a career at the Institute is growing every year.
+The number of young women admitted to MIPT and building a career at the University is growing every year.
 Over the past five years, the number of female students has grown by more than a third.

 MIPT respects the norms and provisions of the Labor Code of the Russian Federation.
 This includes the prohibition of labor discrimination.